Irregular triads in 3-uniform hypergraphs: The functional order property and linear -error

 Proposition \ref{prop:wsbinary} follows immediately from this and Proposition \ref{prop:simclasses2}.

-\section{The functional order property and linear $\disc_{2,3}$-error}
+\chapter{The functional order property and linear $\disc_{2,3}$-error}

-In this section we prove Theorem \ref{thm:FOP}, which says that a hereditary $3$-graph property admits linear $\disc_{2,3}$-error if and only if it is $\NFOP_2$.
-We will begin in Section \ref{ss:fopchar} by giving equivalent conditions for when a hereditary $3$-graph property has $\FOP_2$ or $\IP_2$.
-This equivalent formulation will use certain auxiliary graphs associated to regular decompositions of $3$-graphs with OP or $\IP$, respectively.
-In Section \ref{ss:stablerem}, we prove Theorem \ref{thm:stableremoval}, which is a strong removal lemma for graphs containing few $d$-trees.
-In Section \ref{ss:mainfop}, we then prove our main result of the section, which says that a hereditary $3$-graph property admits linear $\disc_{2,3}$-error if and only if it is $\NFOP_2$.
-This proof will leverage the recharacterization from Section \ref{ss:fopchar}, Theorem \ref{thm:goodstrong} of the previous section, and the removal lemma, Theorem \ref{thm:stableremoval}.
+In this chapter we prove Theorem \ref{thm:FOP}, which says that a hereditary $3$-graph property admits linear $\disc_{2,3}$-error if and only if it is $\NFOP_2$.
+We will begin in Section \ref{subsec:fopchar} by giving equivalent conditions for when a hereditary $3$-graph property has $\FOP_2$ or $\IP_2$.
+In particular, we will show a hereditary $3$-graph property has $\IP_2$ (respectively $\FOP_2$) if and only if certain edge-colored auxiliary graphs contain copies of $\IP$ (respectively OP).
+In Section \ref{subsec:stablerem}, we prove Theorem \ref{thm:stableremoval}, which is a strong removal lemma for graphs containing few $d$-trees.
+In Section \ref{subsec:mainfop}, we then prove our main result of the chapter, which says that a hereditary $3$-graph property admits linear $\disc_{2,3}$-error if and only if it is $\NFOP_2$.
+This proof will leverage the recharacterization from Section \ref{subsec:fopchar}, Theorem \ref{thm:goodstrong} of the previous chapter, and the removal lemma, Theorem \ref{thm:stableremoval}.

-\subsection{Encodings and recharacterizations of $\FOP_2$}
+\section{Encodings and recharacterizations of $\FOP_2$}

-In this subsection we will give additional characterizations of when a hereditary property is $\NFOP_2$.
+In this section we will give additional characterizations of when a hereditary property is $\NFOP_2$.
 These recharacterizations will be used later in our proof of Theorem \ref{thm:FOP}.
-Along the way, we will include some related results around $\IP_2$.
+Along the way, we will include some related results which demonstrate that $\FOP_2$ is analogous to the order property, in the same way that $\VC_2$-dimension is analogous to $\VC$-dimension.

 The main recharacterization will be presented in terms of auxiliary graphs defined from regular triads in decompositions of $3$-graphs.